AlexisHutin/DeezBytes/README.md

 ## 🙌 Contributing

 Found a bug?
 Got a cool idea?
-Fork the repo and open a pull request — happy to have help from fellow Minecraft nerds.
+Fork the repo and open a pull request.

 ---